saulgood04/se_project_spots/README.md

 ## Overview

 This project is a responsive image gallery website that showcases a collection of images.
-Built with HTML and CSS, the website demonstrates advanced responsive web design techniques, ensuring a seamless viewing experience across all device sizes from mobile phones to desktop computers.
+Built with HTML, CSS, and JavaScript, the website demonstrates advanced responsive web design techniques, ensuring a seamless viewing experience across all device sizes from mobile phones to desktop computers.
+The website took a basic image gallery and made it interactive with modals.

 Key features include: